wtscott31/RY-dFBA/README.md

 ### Recommended Software:

 * Gurobi 5.0 or higher (http://www.gurobi.com/) set as optimizer in COBRA, otherwise the QP problems could take excesive computational time.
-Gurobi is free of charge for academic users.
+Gurobi offers academic licenses free of charge.
 * The Parallel Computing Toolbox for MATLAB, for accelerating computations (use parpool at the beginning of RY_dFBA.m)

 ========================